EoinF/solas/README.md

 This is a demo app that uses the solas API

 - Use arrow keys left and right to switch between scenarios.
-- Use up and down to enable/disable lighting.
 - Use 'L' key to toggle lighting on/off